 Munira Shemsudin Mohammed is from Addis Ababa, Ethiopia, and graduated with a B.A. in history from Haramaya University in 2002.
 She also received a M.A. in social anthropology from Addis Adaba University in 2004.
 She has worked as a culture and gender expert for various organizations, including Harari Culture Bureau, Haramaya University, Self Help Africa and the Ethiopian Agricultural Transformation Agency.
 As a development practitioner, she was able to meet with diverse ethnic groups and communities affected by conflict.
 Her inspiration to apply to the M.A. program comes from her desire to support and empower local communities’ capability in peacebuidling.
 Munira speaks English, Amharic and Guragegna.

 Isidore Niyongabo is originally from Muyinga, Burundi, and has resided in California since 2005.
 He earned his B.A. in psychology from San Diego State University (SDSU), where he founded the American Sign Language (ASL) Club to provide support to undergraduate ASL and Deaf Studies students, whose program had been placed on hiatus at SDSU.
 Niyongabo also served as co-chair on the student advisory board for SDSU’s Student Disability Services from 2010-2011.
 His experience of becoming deaf at age 10 and growing up as a displaced person in post-genocide Burundi strongly influenced him to become an advocate for the educational and social rights of Deaf children and women in East Africa and other developing countries.
 He is currently establishing a nonprofit organization, International Deaf Education, Advocacy & Leadership (IDEAL).
-In addition to his native languages, Kirundi and Burundi Sign Language, Niyongabo is fluent in English, American Sign Language, Ugandan Sign Language, and is learning Spanish.
+In addition to his native languages, Kirundi and Burundi Sign Language, Niyongabo is fluent in French, American Sign Language, Ugandan Sign Language, and is learning Spanish.

 Alexandria Nylen was born and raised in San Diego and earned a B.A. in communication studies with minors in peace and justice studies and classical studies, from the University of San Diego.
 Her capstone paper in peace and justice studies explored the effect of new international media in conflict situations, focusing primarily on Al Jazeera English's coverage of the Arab Spring.
 Nylen became involved in USD STAND during her freshman year, an organization that focuses on refugee relief services in Darfur, Burma and the Democratic Republic of Congo.
 She has also volunteered at the San Diego Southern Sudanese Community Center in their afterschool homework program, and interned at the San Diego Union-Tribune.